 Super strong neodymium magnetic knife holders by Japana Home can easily keep up to 7 knives (inc. your heaviest Debas!)

 Magnetic knife rack can be easily mounted on the wall or any other flat surface and is one of the best ways to store your sharp objects and other steel-made tools which you use often.
 We’ve covered the pros of getting one like this here.
 If you don’t have the time to mount the rack on your wall, you can always go for a magnetic stand block which you can simply put on the table.

 Regardless of what you choose, the important thing is to find something that fits comfortably in your hand, that feels sturdy, and that gets—or stays—as sharp as you need it, and doesn’t feel like a burden to maintain.
 If you have those, then you have the perfect knife—for you.
 Browse all storage solution here:

-So, my recommendation is to try out as many knives you like until you find the one best fits your hand.
+So, our recommendation is to try out as many knives you like until you find the one best fits your hand.
 Learn how to sharpen your knives properly using sharpening stone instead of the sharpening steel.
 (A sharpening steel will never “sharpen” your knives.
 They are meant to be used only as temporary relief between sharpening.)